Birkbeck/msc-projects-2023-4-Abuzer-Khanzade/README.md

 ## Results

-Integrating sentiment analysis into ARIMA and SARIMA models significantly improved Bitcoin price prediction, with ARIMA reducing RMSE by 59.88% and SARIMA achieving the best overall performance, reducing RMSE by 56.52% and improving MAE by 21.53% and MAPE by 18.85%.
-These results highlight the value of sentiment data in capturing market dynamics, though challenges like residual kurtosis and overfitting in ARIMA models remain due to Bitcoin’s high volatility.
+The integration of sentiment analysis into ARIMA and SARIMA models greatly improved the accuracy of Bitcoin price predictions.
+ARIMA models with sentiment data reduced RMSE by 59.88%, while SARIMA models with sentiment achieved the best overall performance, lowering RMSE by 56.52%, MAE by 21.53%, and MAPE by 18.85%.
+These findings demonstrate the value of incorporating sentiment data to better capture market trends.
+However, challenges like overfitting in ARIMA models and Bitcoin's high volatility still pose limitations.

 ---

 ## Conclusion

-This project demonstrates the significant impact of sentiment analysis on improving Bitcoin price predictions using time series models.
-By integrating sentiment features and technical indicators into ARIMA and SARIMA models, predictive accuracy was substantially enhanced, with sentiment-enhanced SARIMA models outperforming baseline approaches.
-The results highlight the importance of external factors, such as market sentiment, in capturing the complex dynamics of cryptocurrency markets.
-Despite challenges like Bitcoin’s high volatility and residual issues in ARIMA models, this study provides a foundation for future advancements, including the adoption of deep learning models and real-time prediction systems.
+This project highlights the significant role of sentiment analysis in enhancing Bitcoin price prediction using time series models.
+Combining sentiment features and technical indicators with ARIMA and SARIMA models led to much better prediction accuracy, with sentiment-enhanced SARIMA models outperforming other approaches.
+The results emphasize the importance of considering market sentiment in understanding the complex nature of cryptocurrency markets.
+Despite some challenges, this study lays the groundwork for further advancements, such as exploring deep learning models and developing real-time prediction pipelines.

 ---